Every play is a data point. Every rep tells a story.

 Tackled in a 1-on-1 situation less than 1 yard from 1st down or touchdown

-Missed 1-on-1 tackle while ball carrier was in tackle radius, resulting in a first down or touchdown
+Missed 1-on-1 tackle with clear contact opportunity that resulted in a first down or touchdown

-Allowed reception while in tight coverage for a first down or touchdown
+Allowed reception for a first down or touchdown while within arm's reach at the catch point